Sec-Soup/Security-Links/README.md

-# Security-Soup
+# Security-Links
-This project covers research content and other resources.
+This project covers various links to research content and other resources.